Terraform Best Practices: The 24 Practices You Should Adopt

 Practice 18: Use Terraform Import

 Existing infrastructure is imported using the ‘terraform import’ command, which allows you to bring resources that you’ve provisioned with another method under Terraform administration.
-This is an excellent technique to gradually migrate infrastructure to Terraform or to ensure that you will be able to utilize Terraform in the future.
+This is an excellent technique to migrate infrastructure to Terraform gradually or to ensure that you will be able to utilize Terraform in the future.
 To import a resource, you must create a resource block for it in your configuration and give it a name that Terraform will recognize.

 Practice 19: Automate your Deployment with a CI / CD Pipeline